highruned/proto-server/readme.md

 # Status

-* Working on the character page.
-Stuck on passing the hero list (storage service/hero digest byte array).
+* Working on implementing the character creation.
+Just need to implement request handlers. (writing varints is working, reading varints is not).

 # Getting Started